Skip to main content

 Research Infrastructures (RIs)

-In the 2023 Calls the Research Infrastructures program, 50 projects were selected for funding.
+In Calls 2023 Calls of the Research Infrastructure program, 50 projects were selected for funding.
 Of these, 26 projects involve 48 national partners.
-Two projects with Portuguese coordination stand out: Microbes-4-climate, coordinated by the University of Minho, and AQUASERV, coordinated by the Center for Marine Sciences at the University of the Algarve.
-In total, around 9.7 million euros of European funding has been raised by all the national entities, which corresponds to approximately 3% of the total funding allocated.
+Two projects coordinated by Portugal stand out: Microbes-4-climate, coordinated by the University of Minho, and AQUASERV, coordinated by the Marine Sciences Center at the University of Algarve.
+In total, approximately €9.7 million in European funding was secured by all national entities, which corresponds to approximately 3% of the total funding allocated.

 Widening & ERA (Teaming, European Excellence Initiative, COST, ERA)